Jimmy Smith (wide receiver)

-Jimmy Lee Smith Jr. (born February 9, 1969) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Dallas Cowboys and Jacksonville Jaguars.
-He played college football at Jackson State University.
-With the Cowboys, he won two Super Bowls back-to-back over the Buffalo Bills.
+Jimmy Lee Smith Jr. (born February 9, 1969) is an American former professional football who was a wide receiver in the National Football League (NFL) for the Dallas Cowboys and Jacksonville Jaguars.
+He played college football for the Jackson State Tigers.
+With the Cowboys, he won two consecutive Super Bowls over the Buffalo Bills.

 Early life

 Smith is the son of Jimmy and Etta Smith.
 He attended Callaway High School in Jackson, Mississippi.
-He played wide receiver and earned All-conference honors as a senior.
-He was given the nickname Silk by his teammates, for making the big plays look easy.
+He played wide receiver and earned all-conference honors as a senior.
+He was given the nickname "Silk" by his teammates, for making the big plays look easy.

 College career

 Smith didn't have any Division I offers coming out of high school, so he accepted a football scholarship from Jackson State University.
 He was a backup wide receiver in his first two seasons.

 He became a starter as a junior, teaming with Tim Barnett and becoming the top receiving duo in Division I-AA, while registering 40 receptions (led the team) for 877 yards (21.3-yard average) and 9 touchdowns.
 Against Southern University, he made 4 receptions for 184 yards and tied a school record with 3 receiving touchdowns (70, 64 and 37 yards).

 In his final year, he led the team with 43 catches for 801 yards (18.4-yard average) and 3 touchdowns.
 He finished his college career with 110 receptions, 2,073 yards and 16 touchdowns.
 Against Delaware State University, he set a school record with 10 receptions for 239 yards, including a 71-yard touchdown.
 He graduated with a bachelor's degree in business administration.

 In 2011, he was named to the Jackson State University All-Century team.